 This section documents the legacy voice-RPC wire format.
-It’s kept for reference and backwards compatibility — new code should use the modality clients over MoQT instead.
-The Voice modality (clutchcall.voice, @@clutchcall/sdk/voice, etc.) replaces every method_id RPC documented here with a typed surface that runs over the same MoQT relay mesh as streams, robotics, games, and data.See Architecture for how the legacy envelope and MoQT coexist today.
+We keep it for reference and backwards compatibility.
+New code should use the modality clients over MoQT instead.
+The Voice modality (clutchcall.voice, @@clutchcall/sdk/voice, etc.) replaces every method_id RPC documented here.
+It provides a typed surface that runs over the same MoQT relay mesh as streams, robotics, games, and data.See Architecture for how the legacy envelope and MoQT coexist today.

 Read these in order